Frequently Asked Questions

 - International: Programs travel through air and all prices include airfare.

 How do we eat and sleep?

 Each program varies in terms of its eating and sleeping...

 Each program varies in terms of its eating and sleeping arrangements.
 Some organizations provide housing and meals, while others buy and cook their own food.
 The arrangements are made by the Peer Leaders on each program.
 In the past, programs have stayed at local churches, camped in tents, or stayed at the host agency.

 How can I be a Peer Leader?

-Recruitment for Peer Leaders is in the beginning of the fall semester, with applications available in the ACT Outreach Center.
-Potential leaders must submit an application, interview with the Alternative Service Experience Leadership Team, and commit to attendance at all leadership development and program planning meetings throughout the fall and spring semesters.
+Recruitment for Peer Leaders is in the beginning of the Fall semester, with applications available in the ACT Outreach Center.
+Potential leaders must submit an application, interview with the Alternative Service Experience Leadership Team, and commit to attendance at all leadership development and program planning meetings throughout the Fall and Spring semesters.
 Peer Leaders also attend a weekend fall retreat and a spring one-day retreat.
-Preference is given to applicants who have been on an programs before and are juniors and seniors.
+Preference is given to applicants who have been on ASE programs before and are juniors and seniors.
 International Peer Leaders must have been on an International program before or have been a Peer Leader before.

 How long are the programs?

 The programs generally run the course of the break.
 We try to plan the programs so that we get back in time to recuperate before heading back to the classroom.